sisinflab/Graph-RSs-Reproducibility/README.md

   - EASER: N.A.

 ### Extending the experimental comparison to new datasets (RQ3 — RQ4)
-We report the configuration files (with hyper-parameters) for each model/dataset pair for classic + graph CF baselines and Allrecipes and BookCrossing.
+We report the configuration files (with hyper-parameter search spaces) for each model/dataset pair for classic + graph CF baselines and Allrecipes and BookCrossing.

 |          | **Allrecipes**                                                                                                | **BookCrossing**                                                                                                |
 |----------|---------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|